LucasDelfino92/morrowindsharp/mw#.md

 - Only install the **kart_facelift_meshes** main file.

 [**Comrade Raven's Book Arts Replacer**](https://www.nexusmods.com/morrowind/mods/48896)
-Replaces most of original book arts with hi-res images redrawn from scratch.
+Replaces most of the original book arts with hi-res images redrawn from scratch.
 - Right-click on **Data Files**.
 - Click **Set as data files directory** and click **OK**.